Mazari (Baloch tribe)

 Mazari (Balochi and مزاری) is a Baloch tribe in Pakistan.
 Mazari is derived from the Balochi word mazar, which means "Tiger" in the Balochi language.

-Rojhan-Mazari, a town in the Rajanpur District of the Punjab near the inter-provincial borders of Balochistan, Sindh and Punjab, is the stronghold of the Mazari tribe.
+Rojhan-Mazari, a town in the Rajanpur District of the Punjab near the inter-provincial borders of Balochistan, Sindh and Punjab, is the stronghold and the headquarter of Mazari tribe.

 History

 The Mazari tribe is one of the oldest tribes of the Baloch.

-The area the Mazaris conquered is still known as Tuman Mazari.
-It encompassed an area that included most of Kashmore District in Sindh, Tehsil Sadiqabad, Chatha Baksha Mazari District, Jhang and all of Tehsil Rojhan in Punjab.
+The Mazari has two branches, the Balachani, of Baloch origin, and the Kurd, of Kurdish origin.
+The area the Mazari conquered is still known as Tuman Mazari.
+It encompassed an area that included most of Kashmore District in Sindh, Chatha Baksha, Mazari District, and all of Tehsil Rojhan in the Punjab.
 The arrival of the British saw the golden era for the Mazari tribe.
-The Chief ruled an area from the town of Bhong all the way to the Sulaiman Mountain Range and from Kashmore to Giamul.
-This is estimated to be an area of at least 8,000 km sq.
-The Mazaris continuously defeated, overwhelmed and annihilated the Nahars, Machis, Bugtis and Chandios and fought many battles against the Sikhs of Punjab who were the dominant power before the arrival of the British.
+The chief of the tribe ruled an area from the town of Bhong all the way to the Sulaiman Mountain Range and from Kashmore to Giamul.
+This is estimated to be an area of at least 8,000 kilometers².
+The Mazari Baloch fought many battles against the Sikhs of Punjab who were the dominant power before the arrival of the British.